bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Note, this particular form of *substitute* will **not** actually substitute anything, it will instead just print out the number of matches.

 Complete a line with *Control-x Control-l*
 ------------------------------------------
-Sometimes in insert mode you wish to repeat an existing full line, *omni line completion* will achieve the task:
+Sometimes in insert mode you may wish to repeat an existing full line; *omni line completion* is up to the task:

 ```
 Control-x Control-l